Scripture Reference: Genesis 35:23-26 and 37:1-36

 Israel’s family life was quite a drama, with his wives fighting over him and vying to bear him children.
 They each bore him children and then had their handmaidens bear him children on their behalf.

 One would have thought that with the memories he had of his parents playing favourites between himself and Esau, Jacob would have treated his children equally.
 Instead, he favoured the sons of the wife that he loved the most.
 Rachel’s death while giving birth to Jacob’s last son, Benjamin, seems only to have made Joseph even more obsessed with Rachel’s sons, Joseph and Benjamin (Genesis 35:16-20).

 (Genesis 37:1-11) Joseph was obvious in showing favour to Joseph over his other sons.
 He even gave Joseph a richly ornamented coat as a special gift.
 This provoked resentment and jealousy in the brothers.

 Joseph also seemed to do little to endear himself to his older brothers as a youth.
 Reporting back to his father and giving bad reports certainly didn’t make them love him.
 And, to top it off, he had dreams of being the leader of the family and went on to share those with his brothers.

 - The dream of the sheaves of grain: He dreamed he and his brothers were working in the field, cutting and binding sheaves of grain.
 In the dream, all of his brother’s sheaves bowed down to his sheaf.

 - The dream of the night sky: In this dream, the sun, moon, and eleven stars bowed down to him.
 It was obvious that the eleven stars were his brothers.
 Even his father rebuked him for talking about his father and mother (the sun and moon) also bowing to him.

-(Genesis 37:12-28) It is not surprising that Joseph’s brothers were annoyed with him but this was a deep jeolousy that turned to hatred.
+(Genesis 37:12-28) It is not surprising that Joseph’s brothers were annoyed with him but their deep jealousy that turned to hatred.